ynagatomo/HeyChatGPT/README.md

 ## Preparation to build and run the project

-### OpenAISwift Library
+### Import the OpenAISwift Library

-Import the adamrushy/OpenAISwift Swift Package.
+Import the adamrushy/OpenAISwift Swift Package to the project.
 URL: https://github.com/adamrushy/OpenAISwift

-### Getting the OpenAI API Key
+### Get the OpenAI API Key

 The API Key for OpenAI API is required.
 You need to sign up to OpenAI site (https://openai.com/api/) and get the key.